Posted by: Brian Monroe - 11/04/2024

 - As the Customer Value & Strategy Lead at Feedzai, she is at the forefront of the battle against fraud, money laundering and other financial crimes that threaten the integrity of the global financial system – and she is fearless.

-- Prior to joining Feedzai, she spent more than a decade at global banking giant HSBC, where she led global AML remediation and fraud management programs – no easy task, given the bank's well-publicized compliance failures in recent years.
+- Prior to joining Feedzai, she spent more than a decade at global banking giant HSBC, where she led global AML remediation and fraud management projects.

 By Brian Monroe